 Before King Clovis converted to Catholicism he was a pagan ruler who had refused all attempts by outside Christian missionaries to renounce his faith.
 The pressure from his Queen Clotilde to convert was intense, his Queen was very committed to the King's conversion and had their first son baptized in secret.
 Their first child tragically died and this must have soured the King's view on the religion of Rome.
 When the Queen did the same to their second born son and he also fell ill, Clovis must have believed his refusal to convert was responsible for the tragedies.

 This child survived and it is possible that the King saw it as a sign from God that he must renounce his pagan ways.
 It is more likely that he feared that if his children were made Christian he would not see them in the next world or he was getting tired of his Queen's constant talk of taking on her faith.
-The Queen's family represented an important political and military ally in King Clovis's ambition's within the new European order.
+The Queen's family represented an important political and military ally in his ambitions within the newly emerging European order.

-King Clovis was able to consolidate his fledgling Kingdom using his abilities as a master tactician and general.
+King Clovis was able to consolidate his fledgling kingdom using his abilities as a master tactician and general.
 His first aim was to unite the Frankish tribe under one ruler, there were many chieftains of war bands competing for the poorly defended lands of the Western Roman Empire.
-King Clovis secured the complete control over his people by defeating and executing all rival's to his claim, although it was a bloodthirsty policy it did spare the Frank's having to endure a brutal civil war further down the line.
+King Clovis secured the complete control over his people by defeating and executing all rivals to his claim, although it was a bloodthirsty policy it did spare the Franks having to endure a brutal civil war further down the line.

 King Clovis was a valuable ally to the Catholic Church in a time of drastic upheaval across the Continent of Europe.
-King Clovis gained stability and prestige in his new Christian faith, but he also had critic's from his own people who did not with to renounce their pagan heritage.
-The majority of the Frank's who lived in the Christian King's lands had followed their leader into accepting Christianity, and those people he had defeated in battle also adopted his Empire's major religion.
-The King was able to stabilize the core of Europe and defend the doctrine of the Roman Church, this allowed the Church to consolidate itself and spread it's influence to all corner's of Europe.
+King Clovis gained stability and prestige in his new Christian faith, but he also had his critics.
+There were those from his own people who did not with to renounce their pagan heritage.
+The majority of the Franks who lived in the Christian King's lands had followed their leader into accepting Christianity, and those people he had defeated in battle also adopted his Empire's major religion.
+The king was able to stabilize the core of Europe and defend the doctrine of the Roman Church, this allowed the church to consolidate itself and spread its influence to all corners of Europe.

-Had the King of the Frank's not embraced the Catholic faith, it is likely the Arian brand of Christianity would have prevailed in Europe.
-King Clovis knew that his pagan faith lacked the unifying appeal of Christianity, the heathen tradition of his ancestor's focused on war and conflict.
+Had the King of the Franks not embraced the Catholic faith, it is likely the Arian brand of Christianity would have prevailed in Europe.
+King Clovis knew that his pagan faith lacked the unifying appeal of Christianity, the heathen tradition of his ancestors focused on war and conflict.
 By eventually accepting Roman Catholicism he had secured his own position, given his people laws backed up with religious moral authority and given much of Europe a new Christian identity.
-Clovis had made himself "The first Christian King of Europe" and laid the foundations for Charlemagne to dominate Europe in later years.
+Clovis had made himself "The First Christian King of Europe" and had laid the foundations for Charlemagne to dominate Europe in later years.